joakimmag/Light-Switch/README.md

 ![Screenshot](Readme/Preferences.png)

-## Support and feedback
+## Contact

-To get support or send feedback, please use the issue tracker.
+Please use the issue tracker to report issues or send feedback.